Bealby/grandpas-pocket-watch-shop/TESTING.md

 #### Register Users

-- Main title `Visit our Shop` should be font `Berkshire Swash` and centered.
+- Main title `Visit our Shop` should be font in `Berkshire Swash` and centered.
 - Ensure orange horizontal divider is shown underneath main header.